brongix/Teaching/README.md

 # Teaching
-Collecting of educational material used for various teaching sessions.
+Collecting of educational material used in different contexts and for various teaching sessions.